Meistersaal: Since 1991

 Thomas Meisel, co-founder of the Hansa Music Produktion and owner of the building, decided to return the Meistersaal as near as possible to its original condition and run it as an event location.
 The restoration work began on 1 March 1993 and lasted 18 months, more than twice as long as originally intended.
 One of the main reasons for this was that a commemorative brochure from the original opening of the Meistersaal from 1913 came to light showing pictures of the rooms in their original condition.
 Although most of the work was almost finished by then certain areas had to be completely changed to remain true to the original.

 From October 1994 the Meistersaal was under the directorship of Kurt Lutz, co-founder of the "Berliner Globe Theatre" which had been located in what was previously the Hotel Esplanade on the Potsdamer Platz.
 He also went on to perform here himself for a period of time.
 The programmes concentrated on piano and choral evenings, theatre pieces and readings.
 However, without state support it was unable to pay for itself.
 Towards the end of 2002 Mr Lutz left the Meistersaal and was superseded by the auctioneer Mark Karhausen; Although his reign, as it were, was fairly short lived too, spanning some six years.
 In February 2009, after a further phase of technical refurbishment, the Meistersaal was re-opened for a third time, this time through the auspices of BESL Business Event Services & Locations GmbH.
 Since then the Meistersaal has been run as an event location and platform for cultural events.
-And since the moving of the Emil Berliner Studios onto the premises (what was once the recording studios for the Deutschen Grammophon), the rooms are also being used again for recording music.
+And after Emil Berliner Studios (which was once the recording studios for Deutschen Grammophon) relocated to the premises in 2010, the rooms are once again being used to record music.

 In 2018, the story of Meistersaal featured within the documentary feature by filmmaker Mike Christie titled 'Hansa Studios: By The Wall 1976-90' which aired across Europe on Sky Arts and Sky Arte.